Which of the following is classified as an account receivable? | Study Prep in Pearson+

 1

-Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services provided on credit.
-It represents an asset because it is money the company expects to receive in the future.
+Step 1: Understand the concept of accounts receivable.
+Accounts receivable refers to amounts owed to a company by its customers for goods or services provided on credit.
+It is recorded as a current asset on the balance sheet.

+Step 2: Analyze the options provided in the problem.
+The goal is to identify which option fits the definition of accounts receivable.

+Step 3: Evaluate 'Notes receivable due in more than one year.'
+Notes receivable are formal written promises to pay a certain amount, often including interest, and if due in more than one year, they are classified as long-term assets, not accounts receivable.

+Step 4: Evaluate 'Interest receivable from investments.'
+Interest receivable is an amount earned but not yet received, typically related to investments, and is not classified as accounts receivable.

-Analyze the options provided: Review each option to determine whether it fits the definition of accounts receivable.
-Focus on whether the item represents amounts owed by customers for goods or services sold on credit.
+Step 5: Evaluate 'Amounts owed by customers for goods sold on credit.'
+This fits the definition of accounts receivable because it represents money owed by customers for goods or services provided on credit.

-Option 1: Cash received in advance from customers - This is not accounts receivable because the company has already received the cash.
-It is classified as unearned revenue, a liability, until the goods or services are delivered.

-Option 2: Notes payable to suppliers - This is not accounts receivable because it represents an obligation to pay suppliers, which is a liability, not an asset.

 Watch next